 So let’s make the most of it!
 Here are 7 tips you need to make the most of Small Business Saturday this year.

-Here’s a crazy thing to consider: 45% of consumers plan to start their holiday shopping before November 1st.
-That means almost half of shoppers have already shopped for or purchased a gift for the holiday!
+Here’s a crazy thing to consider: 50% of consumers plan to start their holiday shopping before Thanksgiving.

 So you want to prepare and get the word out soon about your holiday specials and sales.
 If you haven’t figured out the details of your holiday offers, then we want to make the tiny suggestion to think about those details as soon as possible, like yesterday.

 These days, you can’t even look at your phone without being shown some type of ad for something.
 And during this time of year, ads seem to be everywhere.

 This means you have to be super specific in your marketing and your offer if you want your customers to take notice and, more importantly, remember your Small Business Saturday ads and offers.

 Vague messages like “Shop our Black Friday sale” are going to get lost in the content tornado that is holiday sale ads.
 Instead, tell your customers exactly what to expect and when to expect it.
 Make your Small Business Saturday posts specific and to the point and most importantly, make sure they stand out from the crowd!